AgentAsk: Multi-Agent Systems Need to Ask: Related Work

-\paragraph{Failure Analyses in MAS.} Large-scale audits show that multi-agent gains over strong single-agent baselines are not guaranteed and that many failures arise at message handoffs where missing details, ambiguous references, or distorted intermediate results are left unclarified \citep{whymasfail,multiagentbench,whoandwhen}.
+\paragraph{Failure Analyses in MAS.} Large-scale audits show that multi-agent gains over strong single-agent baselines are not guaranteed and that many failures arise at message handoffs\citep{whymasfail,multiagentbench,whoandwhen}.
 Methodologically related attempts to improve reliability include multi-agent debate and discussion \citep{debate1,debate2}, self-feedback loops such as Reflexion~\cite{reflection} and Self-Refine \citep{selfrefine}, and verification or self-correction procedures \citep{cannotselfcorrect,revise}, yet recent analyses document conditions where debate or naive self-correction can fail or even degrade accuracy \citep{talk}.
 A complementary line advocates asking clarifying questions under uncertainty in single-agent human–computer interaction\citep{awn,futureask,rlclarify,askclar}.
-We follow this clarification-centric view but operationalize it for multi-agent settings with an edge-aware policy that decides when, what, whom, and how to ask exactly at the handoff where uncertainty or distortion originates.
+We follow this clarification-centric view but operationalize it for multi-agent settings with an edge-aware policy that decides when, what, whom, and how to ask exactly at the handoff.